Complexity of polytope diameters via perfect matchings: Introduction

-In consequence, a necessary condition for the existence of a strongly polynomial pivot rule is that the (monotone) diameter of every polytope $P\subseteq \mathbb{R}^d$ with $n$ facets is bounded by a polynomial function in $n$ and $d$.
+As a consequence of the above discussion, a necessary condition for the existence of a strongly polynomial pivot rule is that the (monotone) diameter of every polytope $P\subseteq \mathbb{R}^d$ with $n$ facets is bounded by a polynomial function in $n$ and $d$.
 However, even this relaxed problem, known as the \emph{polynomial Hirsch conjecture}, remains unsolved.
 The classical \emph{Hirsch conjecture} stated that every $d$-dimensional polytope $P$ with $n$ facets satisfies $\mathrm{diam}(P)\le n-d$, but in 2012 Santos constructed a family of counterexamples to this conjecture~\cite{santos}.
-Interestingly however, the Hirsch conjecture could still survive for a natural variant of the combinatorial diameter, called the \emph{circuit diameter} of polytopes.
-This concept was introduced by Borgwardt, Finhold and Hemmecke~\cite{BorgwardtFinholdHemmecke15} and will be a main focus of this paper.
-The study of the circuit diameter is motivated by the recently popular concepts of \emph{circuit moves} and \emph{circuit augmention schemes} which, as the simplex method, provide a framework for designing algorithms for linear programming.
-Roughly speaking, circuit moves extend the simplex paradigm of traversing the edges of a polytope, by allowing to follow additional directions through the polytope, called \emph{circuits}.
-Several pivot-rules and algorithms for linear and combinatorial optimization based on circuit moves have been proposed and studied recently, see e.g.~\cite{deLoera2015,BORGWARDT2020decent,BORGWARDT2021DECENT,DeLoeraKaferSanita22,Dadush22,borgwardt2023combinatorial}.
-The following gives formal definitions of the fundamental notions related to circuits.